Main battle tank: Manufacture

-Exports
+Exports and License Builds

-Several MBT models, such as the AMX-40 and OF-40, were marketed almost solely as export vehicles.
-Several tank producers, such as Japan and Israel, choose not to market their creations for export.
+MBT models, such as the French AMX-40, Italian OF-40, British Vickers MBT and more recently the Chinese VT-4, and upcoming German Panther KF51 can be developed and marketed almost solely as export vehicles and not used by the producing nations armed forces in large numbers, or at all.
+Other tanks, such as the Soviet T-54/5 and German Leopard 2, see widespread adoption by both their home nation as well as overseas.
+Some tank producers, such as Japan and Israel, choose not to market their creations for export.
 Others have export control laws in place.

 Export variants of tanks exist, where a tank that was initially intended to be the fielded by a nation is modified for export.
 Export variants are usually downgraded versions of domestic tanks, having inferior armor and technology, or modified to prevent them from firing certain types of ammunition.
-Export variants may also not be brand new tanks, but rather taken from surplus stock of existing tanks taken from storage.
+Export variants may also not be newly produced tanks, but rather from surplus stock of existing tanks taken from storage.

-This is usually done to control the ownership of the latest technologies used on tanks, both preventing the customer from owning it, as well as reducing the risk that an export tank gets fielded and captured by an adversary who are unable to assess the full capabilities of the tank due to the fact it does not truly represent the capabilities of the standard model.
+This is usually done to control the ownership of the latest technologies used on tanks, both preventing the customer nation from owning it, as well as reducing the risk that an export tank gets captured by an adversary who are unable to assess the full capabilities of the tank due to the fact it does not truly represent the capabilities of the standard non-export model from which it is derived.

-Export variants of Soviet military equipment, also known as "Monkey Models" were examples of instances where a main battle tank was modified and downgraded for export customers outside the USSR.
-Modern Russian tanks use the moniker "S" to denote that the tank is an export model, for example the T-90M used by the Russian Armed Forces is sold abroad as the T-90MS.
+Export variants of Soviet military equipment, also known as "Monkey Models", were instances where a Soviet main battle tank used by the Soviet Armed Forces was modified and downgraded for export customers outside the USSR.
+Modern Russian tanks follow similar trends of using domestic models and downgrading them in several ways for export use, applying the moniker "S" to denote that the tank is an export model and inferior to domestic non-S models.
+For example the T-90M used by the Russian Armed Forces is sold abroad as the T-90MS, notably carrying three fewer main gun rounds with the Russian T-90M carrying 43 compared to the export T-90MS carrying 40.
+The MS features a 7.62mm caliber PKT light machine gun remote weapon station compared with the M model which is fitted with the 12.7mm caliber Kord heavy machine gun for its remote weapon station.
+The MS lacks the latest Arena-M active protection system installed on domestic M models, which also have more Kontakt-5 explosive reactive armor blocks and feature protective netting for the turret ring when compared to the MS.